linainsaf/datascienceforall/docs/en/sql/18_Nested_Queries.md

 HAVING AVG(salaries.salary) > (SELECT AVG(salary) FROM salaries);
 ```

+This query joins the employees, salaries, dept_emp, and departments tables together based on the employee number, department number, and salary information.
+It then groups the results by department name using the `GROUP BY` clause and calculates the average salary for each department using the `AVG` function.

-This query returns a result set that includes the department name and average salary for each department where the average salary is greater than the overall average salary for the company.
-The subquery is used in the `HAVING` clause to retrieve the overall average salary for the company.
+The `HAVING` clause is used to filter the results based on the condition that the average salary for a department is greater than the overall average salary of all employees, which is calculated using a subquery that selects the average salary from the salaries table.

 ## Some examples with MySQL Employees database